Zip (game)

-Zip, sometimes known as "Zip Zap Boing" or "Zip Zap Zop" is a game often used as a theatre preparation exercise and sometimes as an elimination game.
+Zip, sometimes known as zip zap boing or zip zap zop, is a game often used as a theatre preparation exercise and sometimes as an elimination game.
+The game structure is folkloric and has differing rules and names in different places.
+When used as an elimination game, often the last three remaining are usually considered the winners of the game.

+Rules

 The rules of this game have many variations.
 The most basic form of the game involves a circle of people sending a "clap" or "impulse" or "ball of energy" to each other in turn, saying the word "zip" each time.
 Other moves such as "zap" send the clap in different directions.

-The game structure is folkloric and has differing rules and names in different places.
-When used as an elimination game, often the last three remaining are usually considered the winners of the game.

 Although almost every practitioner of the game uses a different set of rules, for illustrative purposes, below are the set of rules used by the UK Scout Association: